Colgate Penstock Pipe Incident

 We STRONGLY encourage everyone to avoid the Yuba River between New Colgate Powerhouse and Englebright, as well as Englebright Lake, while we have active debris removal efforts underway there for the next several days.

 Right now, all costs of this incident are covered by Yuba Water Agency through our financial reserves.
-We have yet to sort out how the final costs of immediate response and long-term recovery will be allocated - it’s simply too soon to know.
-We can say for certain, however, that we do not receive local tax revenues or have any residential ratepayers whose rates would be affected.
+We have yet to sort out how the final costs of immediate response and long-term recovery will be allocated.
+We can say for certain, however, that we do not receive local tax revenues nor do we have any residential ratepayers whose rates would be affected.